Youth Design Challenge 2022

 What are we looking for?

-Award-winning teams will identify a specific problem to focus on, provide evidence that solving it will help address climate change, and propose a well-researched biomimicry solution to the problem.
+Award-winning teams will identify a specific problem to focus on, provide evidence that solving it will help address the issue or challenge identified, and propose an original* well-researched biomimicry solution to the problem.
 We are especially interested in projects that offer solutions to issues affecting the team’s community or region.
 For details about judging criteria, please review the Challenge Rubric.Download Design Brief Handout (PDF)

 1. Who Can Participate